-15. Number of academic support staff (technical) and administrative staff: sanctioned, filled and actual ame acher of the Title of the project Duration Funding Agency Amount (Rs. in lakhs)
+15. Number of academic support staff (technical) and administrative staff: sanctioned, filled and actual

 - filled and actual: 54 - 16.
 Research thrust areas as recognized by major funding agencies:

 - 17. Number of faculty with ongoing projects from a) national b) international funding agencies and c) Total grants received.
 Give the names of the funding agencies, projects title and grants received project-wise: - > NA